 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

-Library and Information Research (LIR) is published by the Library and Information Research Group.
+Library and Information Research (LIR) is published by CILIP's Library and Information Research Group.
 It publishes both refereed and non-refereed submissions.
 Before 2003 the journal was published under the title Library and Information Research News.
 We welcome submissions of research articles, reports and book reviews from both practitioners and academic researchers; and of course, we are always interested to hear your feedback on the journal.
-The publication dates are May, September and December/January.